moby/moby/docs/sources/contributing/devenvironment.md

     # type 'exit' or Ctrl-D to exit

-Extra Step: Build and view the Documentation[¶](#extra-step-build-and-view-the-documentation "Permalink to this headline")
+Extra Step: Build and view the Documentation
 --------------------------------------------------------------------------------------------------------------------------

 If you want to read the documentation from a local website, or are